imanghafoori1/laravel-microscope/README.md

-# Auto-test your laravel application
+# Inspects your laravel application code and reports errors

 ## Give your eyes a rest, this will check it for you.
 ### This package is created understand laravel magic and be smarter than IDEs or other static analyzers.